senocak/Spring-Kotlin-Jwt-BDD/readme.md

-# 🥒 Cucumber Integration Testing in Spring Boot Kotlin JWT Application
+# 🥒Cucumber Integration Testing in Spring Boot Kotlin JWT Application

 This guide demonstrates how to implement robust Behavior-Driven Development (BDD) integration tests using Cucumber in a Spring Boot Kotlin application with JWT authentication.
 The setup leverages Testcontainers for database isolation and provides a clean, maintainable testing architecture.

-## 🎯 Why Cucumber for Integration Testing?
+## 🎯Why Cucumber for Integration Testing?

 Cucumber enables writing human-readable feature specifications that directly map to automated tests.
 This approach: